JosetteTGarcia/book-keeper-app/README.md

 - Edit the details of any book whether completed or in progress

 ## How to Use
-1. On initial render, a user will be asked to `Log in` or `Create Accout` using the navigation links at the top
+1. On initial render, a user will be asked to `Log in` or `Create Account` using the navigation links at the top
-  - Sign Up & Login does not ask for password
+  - Note: Sign Up & Login does not ask for password
-2. On successful login or sign up, you will be directed to the `Home Page`
+2. On successful login or sign up, you will be directed to the `Home Page`.
-3. If you are new to the app, you will be instructed to add your first book through the `Add New Book` link in navigation
+   If you are new to the app, you will be instructed to add your first book through the `Add New Book` link in navigation
 4. `Add New Book` will ask for the following initial informtion about the book being added:
-  - Title
+  - `Title`
-  - Author
+  - `Author`
-  - Cover Image: This section will require a URL to the image
+  - `Cover Image`: This section will require a URL to the image
-  - Date Started: `YYYY-MM-DD` format
+  - `Date Started`: `YYYY-MM-DD` format
-  - Check off the box if your book has already been completed
+  - `Completed`: Check off the box if your book has already been completed
-    - If completed, the following fields appear:
+    - If completed, the following additional fields appear:
-      - Date Completed: `YYYY-MM-DD` format
+      - `Date Completed`: `YYYY-MM-DD` format
-      - Rating: 1-5 Star Rating
+      - `Rating`: 1-5 Star Rating
-      - Comments/Notes: Where a user can leave feedback about the book
+      - `Comments/Notes`: Where a user can leave feedback about the book
 5. On Submit, a card for the newly added book is created and the user is directed back to the Home Page where they can review their In Progress books
-7. To review All Books, toggle the `All Books` Switch
+7. To review All Books, rgardless of status, toggle the `All Books` Switch
 8. To sort by rating, use the drop down menu to select from the following sort options
   - `Rating`: Will sort high - low
-  - `Newest` - Oldest: Sorted based on Date Started input
+  - `Newest - Oldest`: Sorted based on Date Started input
-  - `Oldeest` - Newest: Sorted based on Date Started input
+  - `Oldest - Newest`: Sorted based on Date Started input
-9. User can Edit & Complete a book using the `Edit/Complete` button which will display a new form to edit the details and compeletion status of a book
+9. User can Edit & Complete a book using the `Edit/Complete` button on each card which will display a new form to edit the details and compeletion status of a book
 10. To review the Notes and Dates of a book, simpy click the upper section of a book card to display further details (Additional Details only available when book is completed)